1) What exactly is a Laboratory Phlebotomist?

 Certain pre-requisites must be met prior to program admission.
 The ability to communicate verbally and in written form is basic to the provision of health services in a safe and effective manner.
 Therefore, any student placed in English as a Second Language (ESL) courses through the college’s ESL Assessment procedure (at the college Assessment Center) will be required to take and pass the Test of English as a Foreign Language (TOEFL) with minimum scores of: Reading 21, Listening 22, Writing 23 and Speaking 24, as part of the program entrance criteria.
 Arrangements and costs incurred for the TOEFL will be the responsibility of the student.
 Once admitted, the TOEFL test can be required of any student if the instructional staff identifies English communication/comprehension difficulties, during the program.

 See “Entrance Criteria” below.
 It is recommended that you meet with a Tri-C academic counselor to review your credentials and the program requirements.
-If you are a licensed, registered nurse, physician assistant, or other practicing licensed/certified Allied Health professional, program pre-requisites and some auxiliary program courses may be waived (on a case specific basis) but you must apply to the program and submit your professional credentials with the application.
+The counselor will give you a program planner showing the requirements of the program and suggested sequence.
+If you are a licensed, registered nurse, physician assistant, or other practicing licensed/certified Allied Health professional, program pre-requisites and some auxiliary program courses may be waived (on a case specific basis) but you must apply to the program and submit your professional credentials with the application, and contact the program manager.

 Yes.
 All students enrolled in health career programs that require students to complete clinical experiences outside the College must complete and pass a background check that includes finger printing and court search (BCI), and potentially a drug screen.
-Students must meet health and performance criteria as well.
+To then enter a clinical site, the student must meet health and performance criteria as well, meet the background check criteria of the hosting institution and in some cases pay for and submit to a drug screen.
+For drug screen and background check information see:

 Applications are accepted throughout the year.
 Applicants are admitted to the LP Program on a first come first served basis after the following Entrance Criteria have been met.
 Once 24 applicants have been admitted, the program is full.
 It is recommended that you apply to the program when you are enrolled in the final courses necessary to meet the entrance requirements.
 The number of positions is determined by the participation of the clinical sites in hosting students.
 If there is a shortage of sites, students will be selected for sites based on GPA, and will be placed as soon as possible.